Advertisement

 High-fat foods

-We know fatty foods like french fries and red meat aren't the best for our bodies, and they might even worsen heartburn for some.
+We know fatty foods like french fries and red meat can contribute to a number of health issues.
+They may also worsen heartburn for some people.

-Fatty foods also tend to be high in calories, too many of which can increase your risk for becoming overweight or obese.
+High-fat foods take longer to digest than some other eats, so they sit longer in your stomach.
+This extended process raises the risk of reflux.
+Fatty foods also tend to be high in calories, too, many of which can increase your risk for becoming overweight or obese.
 Extra weight is a leading risk factor for acid reflux.
 "If [extra weight] pushes on the stomach, it pushes the acid up," Dr. Mittal says.
 "It's almost like squeezing the stomach and sending that acid up into the esophagus."

 • Choose lean cuts of meat, like skinless chicken or turkey breast.

-Some simple tips can help you avoid reflux, outside of the kitchen, too.
-Heartburn typically worsens when lying down, so try propping your head up with an extra pillow or avoid eating 2 or 3 hours before bedtime.
+Some simple tips can help you avoid reflux outside of the kitchen, too.
+Heartburn typically worsens when lying down, so try raising the head of your bed or use a foam wedge under the mattress.
+It’s also helpful to avoid eating for two to three hours before bedtime.

 chili peppers, crushed red pepper, red peppers, red chili peppers, chili sauce